|Elliott Sound Products||Earthing Your Hi-Fi - Tricks and Techniques|

 Figure 1 shows a typical connection of two hi-fi components, and includes the house wiring and main earthing point.
 As can be seen, there is a loop (indicated by the dotted line), which includes the interconnect cable, power leads, and a small part of the house wiring.
 Such loops are a major cause of hum in systems, and it is not uncommon for people to remove an earth wire from one or the other mains connectors to break the loop and stop the hum.
 The situation is much worse if different wall outlets are used for different parts of the sound system.
 In this case, the loop may extend all the way back to the main switchboard, making it longer, and more likely to have a significant voltage between individual earth connections.

 Also note that the neutral (return) conductor is attached to earth at the main switchboard.
-This is standard in Australia and many other countries, but might not be the case where you live.
+This is called the MEN system and is standard in Australia and some other countries, but might not be the case where you live.
 Check with an electrician who can tell you how this is done (if you really want to know).

 What happens if the amplifier develops an electrical fault that allows the live AC conductor to come into contact with the chassis?
-The current will flow from the chassis, through the earth connection, and the fuse will blow in the switchboard or in the equipment if a fuse is fitted.
+The current will flow from the chassis, through the earth connection, and the fuse/ circuit breaker will blow in the switchboard (or in the equipment if a mains fuse is fitted).

 Many new installations use a safety switch, specifically an 'Earth Leakage' or 'Residual Current' detector (aka GFI - ground fault interrupter, etc.), a device that will disconnect the AC supply if the current flowing in the active (live) conductor is not exactly matched by that in the neutral.
 Any imbalance means that current is going somewhere it should not be, and the device will trip.